blaqz/Test/README.md

 2. Why no tv guide for my channel?<br />

 Ans: <br />
 Because no one published a tv guide for your channel on the internet.
-If there isn't one, I can't do anything.<br />
+If there isn't one,I can't do anything.<br />

 3. Any plans for a compressed EPG?
 The EPG is like 30MB and I am on a internet plan that offers very little data  <br />

 Ans: <br />
 Very soon<br />

-4. Why the tv guide for my channel does not appear, despite it being in the EPG?
+4. Why the tv guide for my channel does not appear,despite it being in the EPG?

 Ans: <br />
 1) Please check that the address for EPG in your player is https://exodiver.github.io/IPTV/EPG/guide_71.xml <br />